Intern & Volunteer in Africa

 - Are you drawn to a specific country in Africa?

-- Is a program perhaps similar to a course you are taking at university?
+- Is a programme related to a course you are taking at university?

 - Do you wish to gain valuable experience in the field of your career, but through a different culture?

-We have a range of opportunities, but it’s ultimately what feels best for you.
+We have a range of opportunities, but it’s ultimately about what feels best for you and your responsible travel goals.

 Is it safe to Intern or Volunteer in Africa?